Login

 Mike

-System voltages (Battery) run 12,24,48, Then 72V and up fall under different rules from equipment and safety etc.
+System voltages (Battery) run 12, 24, 48, with 72V and up falling under different rules regarding equipment and safety, etc.

 12V/100AH provides 1.2kilo Watt hours or Watt Hours